slezica/coin-ocd/README.md

 You can type `coin-ocd` on your terminal, if you prefer to self-destruct manually.

-Coin OCD will tell you the latest cryptocurrency prices, and whether they've gone up or down in the last hour.
+Coin OCD will tell you the latest Bitcoin price, and whether it's gone up or down in the last hour.

 ```bash